rsalmei/about-time/README.md

 You can also get the duration in seconds if needed:
 ```
 In [7]: t1.duration
-Out[7]: 0.09056673200064251
+Out[7]: 0.09556673200064251
 ```
-But `90.6ms` is way better, isn't it?
+But `95.6ms` is way better, isn't it?
+The same with `count` and `throughput`!

-So, `about_time` measures code blocks, both time and throughput, and converts to beautiful human friendly representations! 👏
+So, `about_time` measures code blocks, both time and throughput, and converts them to beautiful human friendly representations! 👏

 ## Get it